Are you a visual storyteller?

 Meeting Dates in Amsterdam

-In the time between each meeting, the participants and masters will stay connected with each other via video conferencing and other ways.
+In the time between each meeting, the participants and masters can stay connected with each other via video conferencing and other ways.

 Kadir van Lohuizen, Master Storyteller and Member of NOOR